 Queensland Children’s Motion Analysis Service

-The Queensland Children’s Motion Analysis Service (QCMAS), formerly known as the Gait Laboratory, is part of the Queensland Paediatric Rehabilitation Service (QPRS).
+The Queensland Children’s Motion Analysis Service (QCMAS), formerly known as the Gait Laboratory, is part of the Department of Orthopaedics.
 The service provides state-of-the-art, assessments of gait (walking) and energy expenditure to improve gait performance, reduce pain while walking and increase efficiency.
 We provide care for children and young people with:

 - cerebral palsy